zulip/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 # Getting your organization started with Zulip

-This comprehensive guide explains in detail everything that the administrator of new Zulip organizations needs ot know to get off to a great start with Zulip.
+This comprehensive guide explains in detail everything that the administrator of a new Zulip organization needs to know to get off to a great start with Zulip.

 ## Configure your Zulip organization